pkarsy/persist_mqtt/README.md

 ## Pros
 - The data can be changed frequently, without limits, which is a consideration with internal flash.
 - We can inspect the variables with an MQTT client, making the module a good debugging tool.
 - The server checks if the request is valid/complete so it is very difficult for the database to be corrupted.
+To be fair I have never experinced data corruption with persist either.

 ## Cons
 - The module cannot be used immediatelly, complicating the import as we've seen above.